Information for Cruise Passengers

 What To Do

-Cruise passengers can pre-book their shore experiences directly through their respective cruise line, ensuring a seamless and memorable visit.
-Our trusted shore excursion providers are well-established and respected in the industry, partnering with local vendors to deliver exceptional experiences.
-From classic bus tours to Indigenous and culturally rich excursions, scenic explorations, and adventure tours, they offer a diverse and ever-evolving range of experiences across Corner Brook, the Humber Bay of Islands (North and South Shore), Steady Brook, Deer Lake, and Gros Morne National Park (North and South Shore).
+Passengers are encouraged to pre-book their shore excursions directly through their respective cruise line.
+Our trusted providers are well-established and respected in the industry, partnering with local vendors to deliver exceptional experiences.
+The offerings span a wide spectrum — from classic sightseeing tours and guided cultural encounters to Indigenous-led experiences, scenic coastal explorations, and high-energy outdoor adventures.
+Their diverse and continually evolving portfolio spans from Corner Brook, the Humber Bay of Islands (North and South Shore), Steady Brook, Deer Lake, and both sides of Gros Morne National Park.

-Make the most of your day in Port as an independent traveller with local insights from the Humber Bay of Islands guides—visit their website (LINK) to plan your adventure.
+Alternatively, get inspired by the Humber Bay of Islands Guides and plan your independent adventure today.
 From the best restaurants and cafés to hidden gems and must-see sights, they’ll help you explore the very best of our picturesque region.

 How To Get Around

-For guests who wish to create their own tour, City Taxi and Star & Corner Taxi are available dockside.
-To pre-book an exclusive experience, we recommend Gros Morne Tours and Transportation, Luxury Limos, and Ride in Style.
+If you would like to explore independently, taxis from City Taxi and Star & Corner Taxi are available right at the dock.
+For a more personalized experience, you can pre-book a private outing with Gros Morne Tours and Transportation, Luxury Limos, or Ride in Style.

 Important Information